 Agamemnon can't sleep.
-Over his own tent, Menelaos can't either.
+Over in his own tent, Menelaos can't either.
 The two warriors get ready and run outside, where they run into each other.
 They agree that they need a plan to save the Achaians.

 Agamemnon tells Menelaos to go call together the leading chieftains.
 As for himself, he will go find Nestor.